The-Karters-Community/TKMA-New-Mod-Template/README.md

 This project will help your for building a brand new mod easily for the Prologue version of the game The Karters 2: Turbo-Charged.
 Stop asking or searching for tutorials, use this.

 - (_Facultative but adviced_) Click on the "Use this template" button and choose "Create a new repository".
-- Open your machine console and clone this project `git clone https://github.com/iArcadia/The-Karters-Assistant-New-Mod-Template.git` or the project you just created if you followed the facultative step.
+- Open your machine console and clone this project `git clone https://github.com/iArcadia/The-Karters-Assistant-New-Mod-Template.git YourModName` or the project you just created if you followed the facultative step.
 - Go to [The Karters Assistant SDK repository](https://github.com/iArcadia/The-Karters-Assistant-SDK) and download its lastest release.
 - Follow [its documentation](https://github.com/iArcadia/The-Karters-Assistant-SDK/blob/main/doc/index.md).
 - Replace **all occurences** of `NewModTemplate` you find: namespaces, class names, file names, etc.